Euphorbiaceae - Spurges

 Euphorbia mauritanica Linneaus 1753

-This freely-branching shrub is quite variable, with at least six forms recognised.
+This freely-branching succulent shrub is quite variable, with at least six forms recognised.
 The round stems, patterned with leaf scars, produce deciduous, lanceolate leaves near their ends.
 Umbels of yellow cyathia are produced around the ends of the stems.

 Native to Namibia and the South African Cape.